- What is a Hotel

 The hotels catering to the needs of this segment are known as convention hotels.
 A convention hotel has a greater number of rooms to host a large number of attendees as compared to conference centers.

-D) Categorization of Hotels on the Basis of Duration of Guest Stay:
+4. Hotel Categorization on the Basis of Guest Stay Duration

 The duration of guest stay in these hotels is short, ranging from a few days to a week.

-As the name suggests, Residential hotels provide accommodation for a long duration and are patronized by people who stay for a long time.
-The duration of stay may range from months to few years.
+Residential hotels provide accommodation for a long duration and are patronized by people who stay for a long time.
+The duration of stay may range from months to a few years.

 In today’s age of downsizing, outsourcing, and mobility, business executives are often away from their hometowns for extended periods of time and require more than a hotel room.

-These hotels are for those guests who wish to stay for a long period and cater to their long term needs with special services, amenities, and facilities, such as full-fledged kitchens with dishes and kitchenware, refrigerator, separate area to wash clothes, housekeeping services, grocery shopping services, and recreational facilities.
+These hotels are for those guests who wish to stay for a long period and cater to their long-term needs with special services, amenities, and facilities, such as full-fledged kitchens with dishes and kitchenware, a refrigerator, a separate area to wash clothes, housekeeping services, grocery shopping services, and recreational facilities.
 The room rates of these hotels are determined by the length of stay.

-E) Categorization of Hotels on the Basis of Level of Service:
+5. Classification of Hotels Based on Level of Service

 Targeting the affluent segment of society, hotels in the upmarket category offer world-class products with personalized services of the highest standard.
 The emphasis is on excellence and class.